On Thurs 14 and Fri 15 Sept 2017 TAB 2017 hosts a 2-day international symposium entitled Polycephalum City taking place in the Balti Jaam pavilion.

-If we look at many of our contemporary global cities from very far away, from a satellite scale for example, we realise that it is quite difficult to depict what is natural and what is artificial; contemporary cities, despite being large artificial systems, are often described as the antithesis of nature, and develop patterns that seem to recall natural formations of a radically different kind: they are complex and articulated systems.
+If we look at many of our contemporary global cities from a distance by satellite, for example, we realise that it is quite difficult to distinguish what is natural and what is artificial.
+Contemporary cities – despite being large artificial systems – are complex and articulated systems.
+Often described as the antithesis of nature, they are perpetually developing patterns that seem to recall natural formations of a radically different kind.

-When we look at cities from satellite we realise that the depiction of territories through this medium provides us with a different set of boundaries that depart from the traditional human-oriented distinction between the artificial – the city – and the natural – the landscape.
-By looking, instead, at the city from the microscale of energy flow into unicellular organisms, we get another set of distinctions that allow us to discover the processes of collective intelligence that question the problems defined by the scale of the urban.
+The depictions of urban territories that we get by inspecting cities via satellite provide us with a different set of boundaries that depart from the traditional human-oriented distinction between the artificial, the city, and the natural, the landscape.
+Instead, by looking at the city at the microscale of energy flows into unicellular organisms, we get another set of distinctions that allow us to discover processes of collective intelligence that question the problems defined by the scale of the urban.

-These ‘macro and micro’ observations allow us to discuss what we call the non-anthropocentric view of the urban.
+These macro and micro observations enable us to discuss what we call the non-anthropocentric view of the urban.
 From these perspectives, cities and their morphologies are mostly determined by flows of matter, information and energy that fuel their metabolisms.
-This shifts our attention from looking at urban form – figure ground – to the morphogenetic process that underpins the current morphology of an urban landscape, we can look at cities as living systems.
+This shifts our attention from looking at urban form as a ‘figure ground’ to the morphogenetic process that underpins the current morphology of an urban landscape, and we can look at cities as living systems.

-Over the last 10–15 years the contemporary world has become globalised and interconnected to an incredible extent, and the flows of material, energy and information feeding contemporary cities now span continents and connect points across the biosphere as part of a resource-driven industry that is both necessary to the survival of our urbanising society and detrimental to the wealth and well-being of its inhabitants.
+Over the last 10–15 years, the contemporary world became globalised and interconnected to an incredible extent.
+The flows of material, energy and information feeding contemporary cities now span continents and connect points across the biosphere as part of a resource-driven industry that is both necessary to the survival of our urbanising society and detrimental to the wealth and well-being of its inhabitants.

-So our question is : how can we design this urbansphere so that it becomes more resilient and adaptive?
+- How, therefore, can we design this global ‘urbansphere’ so that it becomes more resilient and adaptive?

 Dr. Lucy Bullivant PhD Hon FRIBA is a place vision strategist, curator, author and founder/Creative Director, urbanista.org.
 Formerly Heinz Curator of Architecture Programmes, Royal Academy of Arts, she has curated groundbreaking exhibitions globally for the Shenzhen Biennale of Architecture and Urbanism, the British Council, Vitra Design Museum and other leading institutions.
 Her publications include 4D Hyperlocal (2017), Recoded City: Co-creating urban futures, (co-author Thomas Ermacora, 2015); Masterplanning Futures (2012), winner of Book of the Year, Urban Design Group Awards (2014). www.lucybullivant.net